viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 <div style="column-count:2;column-gap-40px">
 <div>
-<p>**Goal**: To make a wheeled robot follow a colored line along the floor using a webcam and the Viam <a href="/services/vision#detection">vision service color detector</a>.
+<p>**Goal**: To make a wheeled robot follow a colored line along the floor using a webcam and the Viam <a href="/services/vision#detection">Vision Service color detector</a>.
 </p></div>
 <div><img src="/tutorials/img/webcam-line-follower/lf-following1.gif" alt="Robot following a line"/></div>
 </div>

 **What you will learn**:<BR>

-- How to use the Viam vision service including color detectors
+- How to use the Viam Vision Service including color detectors
 - How to use the [Viam Python SDK](https://github.com/viamrobotics/viam-python-sdk), including:
   - How to establish communication between the code you write and your robot
   - How to send commands to components of your robot